naellis89/documentation/source/api_documentation/network_integration/advertiser_campaigns.md

 <hr>

-## Get a campaign for an Advertiser
+## GET a campaign for an Advertiser
 GET `/advertiser_campaigns/<advertiser_campaign_id>`

 ### Examples